mvolkmann/blog/src/swift.md

   This uses a "guard" to
   assign the value of the optional to a variable if it is not `nil` or run the code in the `else` block if it is `nil`.
-  In a sense this it the opposite of the `if let` syntax and is perhaps an option that isn't needed.
+  In a sense this it the opposite of the `if let` syntax.
+  It is typically used near the beginning of function bodies to check the value of an argument an exit if it is unacceptable.
+  For this reason, the `else` block usually contains a `return` statement.

 - `if myOptional != nil { let value = myOptional!; ... }`